Zennoon/alx-low_level_programming/0x12-singly_linked_lists/README.md

 up all the memory allocated for the list, both for nodes, and their strings.
 If you are using my main.c file, be sure to compile with 0-print_list.c and 3-add_node_end.c.

+100-first.c: I can't really see how this task relates to singly linked lists or even data structures, but anyways, the function is declared with the attribute 'constructor' to make it executed before the main function.
+We can also use the 'destructor' attribute to make a function execute after the main function.